This Quarter at Trebek

 NG Live - Doug Smith: Wild Wolves of Yellowstone

 Yellowstone National Park’s vast two million acres of wilderness hold a remarkable story of wildlife conservation.
-Led by biologist Doug Smith in the 1990s, the reintroduction of gray wolves transformed the park’s ecosystem.
+In the 1990s, biologist Doug Smith led the reintroduction of gray wolves into the park, transforming its ecosystem.

 Explore the behind-the-scenes efforts—featuring rare photos and footage—that restored balance to Yellowstone and sparked extraordinary ecological changes.